 You must be a member of Navy For Moms view this page.

 The following message indicates that your Privacy Settings are set to "Just My Friends":

 You must be friends with [Username] to view this page.

 If you can view everything on the page, then your Privacy Settings are set to "Anyone" and ANYONE with web access can see just what you are seeing.
 If you wish to change that: Sign in and click on "Settings" in the upper left and then click on "Privacy" under "My Settings" in the middle of the next page.
 Make the change and any others you wish on this page (such as unchecking all of the boxes under "Latest Activity" so that your content does not appear in the "Latest Activity" thread at the left) and then go to the bottom and click the "Save" button.

 I have my My Page with the Privacy Settings set to "Members" so that any Member can drop by and ask questions or post a comment to my Comment Wall.
-I suggest that everyone consider changing their Privacy Settings to "Members" or, especially if you choose to post photos on your My Page or if your recruit's/Sailor's contracted rating is in Special Ops (SO/SEALs, ND, SB/SWCC, AIRR, or EOD) or one of the Spook ratings (CTI, CTM, CTN, CTR, CTT, IS, or IT), to "Just My Friends" to increase security.
+I suggest that everyone consider changing their Privacy Settings to "Members" or, especially if you choose to post photos on your My Page or if your recruit's/Sailor's contracted rating is in Special Ops (SO/SEALs, ND, SB/SWCC, AIRR, or EOD) or one of the Spook ratings (CTI, CTM, CTN, CTR, CTT, or IS), to "Just My Friends" to increase security.
 (See number 5 if you choose to delete photos from your profile page.)

 If you do choose to put photos on your My Page, be sure that your Privacy Settings for Photos are set to Just My Friends.